 Fighting for the Future of Fair Housing

 The federal Fair Housing Act of 1968 was passed in a time of turmoil, conflict, and often conflagration in cities across the nation.
 It took the assassination of Dr. Martin Luther King, Jr. to finally secure its passage.
 The Kerner Commission warned in 1968 that "to continue present policies is to make permanent the division of our country into two societies; one largely Negro and poor, located in the central cities; the other, predominantly white and affluent, located in the suburbs and outlying areas".
 This timely workshop will be anchored by Lisa Rice (Executive Vice President – National Fair Housing Alliance), who will frame a conversation around sustaining the momentum of fair housing in west Michigan, especially given the rising concerns around the future of our cities and equal access for all persons to housing and related opportunities.
 Ms. Rice is a contributor to and will share information from a new book, The Fight for Fair Housing: Causes, Consequences and Future Implications of the 1968 Federal Fair Housing Act that tells the stories that led to the Act’s passage and looks forward from the perspective of the nation’s leading fair housing activists and scholars.
-Connie Bohatch (Managing Director of Community Services at the City of Grand Rapids) and Pam Kisch (Executive Director of the Fair Housing Center of Southeast & Mid Michigan) will join this exciting panel.
+Maurice McGough (Regional Director, Region V Office of U.S. Department of Housing and Urban Development), Connie Bohatch (Managing Director of Community Services at the City of Grand Rapids), and Pam Kisch (Executive Director of the Fair Housing Center of Southeast & Mid Michigan) will join this exciting panel.
 This workshop may interest community advocates, housing industry professionals, policy makers, educators, community development groups and human service agencies; however, all are welcome!

 Changing Assumptions about Housing for Seniors